 - “The programme has kept me progressing this year.”

 - “What I learned as part of this programme is that there are lots of others doing exciting things and finding it tough to survive/make it work –it was nice to feel I’m not the only one struggling.”

 - “What I take away from this programme: Ethos, positivity, awareness, contacts!”

-- You can connect with other aspiring and new food producers through this Nourish Facebook group.
+- You can connect with other food producers through this Nourish Facebook group.

 - The Future Farming Scotland programme of the Soil Association runs events exploring low-input, sustainable approaches to farming, ranging from farm walk-and-talk sessions and in-depth workshops through to longer-term field labs.

 - The Scottish Crofting Federation Young Crofters is “a place for active and aspiring crofters under 40 to network, share resources and information, and to get things done.”